Skip to main content

 • Requests for event or team sponsorships, including robotics teams

-• Programs for dental health, eye health, mental health, legal support/advocacy for healthcare coverage, care for the caregivers, or homeopathic care
+• Programs for mental health, dental health, eye health, legal support/advocacy for healthcare coverage, care for the caregivers, homeopathic care, or other conditions not specifically related to our health focus areas

 • Capital campaigns or general fundraising